enzoevers/LedMatrixDriver/Doc/SignalFlow.md

 <img src="./Img/Datasheet/MBI5167G_Control.PNG">

 # MBI5167G connections to other ICs
-The folliwng ICs are connected to the MBI5167Gs
+The following ICs (seen on the bottom of the PCB in the picture of the panel above) are connected to the MBI5167Gs:

+- [74HC164](./Datasheet/sn74hc164.pdf): An 8-bit shift register.
-- [74HC164](./Datasheet/sn74hc164.pdf) (the right one on the panel): Provides data on the SDI pins.
+  - Right: Provides data on the SDI pins.
+  - Left: Provide clock signal data.
+TODO: to the 74HC373?
-- [74HC373](./Datasheet/74HC_HCT373.pdf): Three of these are connected.
+- [74HC373](./Datasheet/74HC_HCT373.pdf): An 8-bit latch.
+Three of these are connected.
   - Outer left: Controls the ~OE pins.
   - Center left: Controls the LE pins.
   - Center right: Controls the CLK pins.
+- [74HC138](./Datasheet/sn74hc138.pdf): 3-bit To 8-bit Decoders/Demultiplexers:
+  - Right: controls the CLK signals of the 74HC164 ICs.

 ## 74HC164